fstab/grok_exporter/CONFIG.md

 * `protocol` can be `http` or `https`.
 Default is `http`.
 * `host` can be a hostname or an IP address.
 If host is specified, `grok_exporter` will listen on the network interface with the given address.
 If host is omitted, `grok_exporter` will listen on all available network interfaces.
 * `port` is the TCP port to be used.
 Default is `9144`.
+* `path` is the path where the metrics are exposed.
+Default is `/metrics`, i.e. by default metrics will be exported on [http://localhost:9144/metrics].
 * `cert` is the path to the SSL certificate file for protocol `https`.
 It is optional.
 If omitted, a hard-coded default certificate will be used.
 * `key` is the path to the SSL key file for protocol `https`.
 It is optional.
 If omitted, a hard-coded default key will be used.